Top of main content

 What is a savings account?

-You can contribute money each month up to a certain limit.
+With a regular savings account, you can contribute money each month up to a certain limit.
 These accounts usually offer a slightly higher interest rate than ordinary savings accounts, but there may be restrictions on how you access the money.

 If you’re saving an amount up to £20,000, an ISA offers you a tax-efficient way to save.